Dr Jessica Taylor

 In June 2021, Little Brown announced that they will be publishing Jessica’s second non-fiction ‘Sexy But Psycho’ in March 2022.
 Jessica released an early statement saying that she feels that this book will be the ‘most important thing she will ever write’.

-In March 2022, 'Sexy But Psycho' was released and went straight to Sunday Times Best Seller, entering at #5 in the national non-fiction book chart.
+In March 2022, 'Sexy But Psycho' was released and went straight to Sunday Times Best Seller, entering at #5 in the UK non-fiction book chart.
 Sexy But Psycho explores the way women and girls are pathologised and labelled as mentally ill in order to discredit them, shame them, control them or blame them.

 In April 2023, Jessica co-authored and released the Indicative Trauma Impact Manual (ITIM) which became a #1 Amazon Bestseller in USA, UK, Australia and Canada in the first week.
 The ITIM was developed and written by Dr Jessica Taylor and Jaimi Shrive in order to provide an anti-pathology, trauma-informed alternative to the DSM which explained trauma responses and coping mechanisms without the use of psychiatric language or labelling.